Our group of food tourists is dutifully following our guide through the rain of Kuala Lumpur on part two of this Malaysian Street Food Tour.

-As we rinsed purple-stained fingers in a water basin, I understood the ban on mangosteen (which was also banned in the United States for a long time due to concern over importing fruit flies).
+As we rinse purple-stained fingers in a water basin, I understand the ban on mangosteen (which was also banned in the United States for a long time due to concern over importing fruit flies).

 But what about durian?
 Why were there so many signs banning this fruit?

-I was about to find out the hard way.
+I am about to find out the hard way!

 It’s the smell, you see

-The smell permeated from the durian stand, even through the thick, spiky shells of the fruit.
-And as Fadly broke open a durian and handed us each a piece, I seriously thought that an entire locker room full of post-game hockey players had just taken off their skates and put their sweat-soaked socks on the table.
+The smell permeates from the durian stand, even though the thick, spiky shells of the fruit.
+And as Fadly breaks open a durian and hands us each a piece, I seriously think that an entire locker room full of post-game hockey players had just taken off their skates and put their sweat-soaked socks on the table.
 Some of my fellow foodies smelled stinky cheese but, for me, it was sweaty feet.

 Fadly made us promise to take three bites, explaining his logic this way: